Doctor of Philosophy

 Isotope results for Clovis mammoths in the San Pedro Valley are consistent with a relatively warm and dry climate, but do not indicate severe drought.
 Regional differences in δ13C values of proboscideans from C3-dominated environments were minimal, but variations in δ15N may be related to spruce abundances and/or aridity.
 Latitudinal variations in proboscidean δ18O values correlate well with modern meteoric water isotope compositions, which indicates their potential for reconstructing past paleoclimatic conditions.

-Metcalfe, Jessica Z., "Late Pleistocene climate and proboscidean paleoecology in North America: Insights from stable isotope compositions of skeletal remains" (2010).
-University of Western Ontario - Electronic Thesis and Dissertation Repository.
-Paper 194.
+Metcalfe, Jessica Z., "Late Pleistocene climate and proboscidean paleoecology in North America: Insights from stable isotope compositions of skeletal remains" (2011).
+Electronic Thesis and Dissertation Repository.
+194.